c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

             rti                             ; Restore "PC" and "Status"

-And that way the edge is always going to open, regardless of whether the interruption IRQ is activated.
+And that way the vertical border is always be open, regardless of whether an IRQ interrupt is triggered.

 Scroll with Sprites
 -------------------

-The Scroll is made with 7 sprites expanded in both X and Y, covering everything the length of the screen.
+The Scroll is made with 7 sprites expanded in both X and Y, covering the entire length of the screen.
 The length of the screen is 320 pixels.
 With 7 sprites expanded in X we cover: 7 * 24 * 2 = 336 pixels.

 .. figure:: https://lh3.googleusercontent.com/wqwavZCFHLGy1xzLNMvtDXbfbzDTqjBEZ4rUNuq4R1GR8N-UK4Olh63-YYColFjcexYR_2PnoquipJDkYuf4NDGbcb2hMgCHbeJPDlB2-LriVoEkVfC0c5gpH3xhUwLuBrEBc8Q